let4be/crusty/main/README.md

   One might think "clickhouse? wtf?!" but this DB is so darn fast(while providing rich querying capabilities, indexing, filtering), so it seems like a good fit.

-  The idea is basically a huge sharded table where each domain belongs to some shard(`crc32(domain_name) % number_of_shards`), now each `Crusty` instance can read from a unique subset of all those shards while can write to all of them(so-called domain discovery).
+  The idea is basically a huge sharded table where each domain(actually IP derivative it was resolved to) belongs to some shard(`crc32(addr) % number_of_shards`), now each `Crusty` instance can read from a unique subset of all those shards while can write to all of them(so-called domain discovery).

-  On moderate installments(~ <16 nodes) such systems is viable as is, although if someone tries to take this to a mega-scale dynamic shard manager might be required...
+  On moderate installments(~ <16 nodes) such system is viable as is, although if someone tries to take this to a mega-scale dynamic shard manager might be required...

   There is additional challenge of domain discovery deduplication in multi-node setups, - right now we dedup locally and on clickhouse(AggregatingMergeTree) but the more nodes we add the less efficient local deduplication becomes